Faculty Research Mentoring Workshops

-The Center for Clinical and Translational Science is presenting a mentoring workshop to develop your competency as a mentor.
+The Center for Clinical and Translational Science (CCTS) is presenting two mentoring workshops to develop your competency as a mentor.
 The training is designed to help faculty who mentor early career researchers, whether junior faculty, postdoctoral trainees, or graduate students, to become more effective research and career mentors.
-The workshop uses a case-based curriculum designed by the Center for the Improvement of Mentored Experience in Research (CIMER) to “improve [mentoring] relationships at all career stages and promote cultural change that values excellence in research mentoring as a critical aspect of diversifying the research workforce.”
-The discussion-based approach provides mentors a forum to solve mentoring dilemmas with their peers.

 Online Courses with University of Minnesota